dcjohnson24/bates_numbering/README.md

 ## Platform Installer

 ### Windows
 Install [NSIS](https://nsis.sourceforge.io/Download).
-Install the latest version from the link because `apt-get install` only installs version 3.0.5.
-If this doesn't work on Windows 10, try installing version 3.0.1.
+It is recommended to install the latest version from the link because `apt-get install` only installs version 3.0.5.
+If the latest version doesn't work on Windows 10, try installing version 3.0.1.
 See this [GitHub Issue](https://github.com/electron-userland/electron-builder/issues/2134) for details.
-Run `pynsist installer.cfg` to create your own `.exe` from `gui.py`.
-You can then distribute the resulting `Bates_Numbering_1.0.exe` file in the `build` directory.
+Run `pynsist installer.cfg` to create your own `.exe`.
+You can then distribute the resulting `.exe` file in the `build` directory.
+This has been tested on Windows 10 Home.

-# MacOS
+### MacOS
 TBD